Marcus-Macias/3720-test-repo/README.md

 # MarcusM-test-repo
-Test Repo for CSP 3720
+Test Repo for CSPC 3720
 Testing commit and push